ARpatterns/AppleRealityComposer/CaptureTwin/README.md

 ![image](image/README/Capture_twin.png)

-A captured twin is a virtual replica of a physical element.
-It is created using data collected from sensors, cameras, and other sources.
-A captured twin is called 3D Capture in Reality Composer.
-3D Capture is a process for creating digital 3D models of physical objects by capturing multiple images from different angles.
-It uses photogrammetry to stitch together these images into a 3D model.
-Reality Composer supports importing these models directly into projects, where you can interact with and manipulate them for AR applications.
+A *captured twin* is a digital replica of a physical object, created using data from sensors or cameras.
+In Reality Composer, this process, known as  *3D Capture* , involves taking multiple images of an object from different angles and using *photogrammetry* to combine them into a 3D model.
+These models can then be imported into Reality Composer projects, allowing users to interact with them in AR environments.

 * _Use Case_: Virtual Object Replica
 * _Technology Platform_: [Reality Composer](../README.md)